 Are Chief Marketing Officers — CMOs — losing their relevance in the C-suite?
 And if so, can data and experimentation turn things around for them?
-Laura Patterson offers her opinion on the Intended Consequences Podcast
+Laura Patterson offers her opinion on the changing role of the CMO on the Intended Consequences Podcast

 I was having coffee with an old colleague, Laura Patterson, here in Austin.

-Laura advises businesses on all aspects of their marketing.
+Laura advises businesses on all aspects of their marketing functions.
 Here at Conversion Sciences, we focus on only one piece of the puzzle, the digital channel.
 So, I have a lot of respect for her ability to bring together all of the pieces that make up a modern marketing effort.

 Advertising.
 Brick and mortar retail.
 Online retail.
 Branding.
 Merchandising.
+Customer experience.
+Digital technologies.
 Messaging.

 When I talk to her, I get a new appreciation of just how much CMOs have on their plates.
 If anybody’s going to know what’s going on with CMOs, it’s Laura.